This post was originally published on Feb. 22, 2019, and updated on Feb. 11, 2021.

 Closing thoughts on diversity and inclusion in the workplace

-Diversity and inclusion in the workplace has come to the forefront, as many businesses are beginning to realize the benefits of creating and maintaining a diverse and inclusive team.
+Diversity and inclusion in the workplace have come to the forefront, as many businesses are beginning to realize the benefits of creating and maintaining a diverse and inclusive team.

 From a practical standpoint, remember that diversity can improve your business outcomes.